Monorepo Setup

 node_modulesand unresolvable imports - Local: all other resolved file paths within your project

-This is relevant because element-types rule only applies to local dependencies, and external rule only to external dependencies.
+By default, the dependencies rule only applies to local dependencies, and external rule only to external dependencies.

 In a monorepo, you might want different behavior:

-- Treat inter-package dependencies as external - Apply boundary rules only within each package
+- Treat inter-package dependencies as external

-- Treat inter-package dependencies as local - Apply boundary rules across all packages
+- Treat inter-package dependencies as local

 - Mix both approaches - Some packages as external, others as local